 On the personal side… my husband and I are slowly turning into urban farmers.
 He is a plant scientist with an obsessive interest in tomato breeding.
 In the summer we have many many many tomato plants, not to mention eggplant, peppers, cucumbers, and beans.
 Our winter garden is smaller—mostly peas and lettuces.
 And we have five backyard chickens.
 Margaret is a Black Australorp we’ve had for 5+ years.
 Charlotte and Eleanor are Speckled Sussex we got Summer 2015.
-Ermengarde, a Barnvelder, and Isabella, an Ameraucana, are the newest additions from Spring 2017.
-The ladies are endlessly amusing and show up quite regularly in my writing.
+Ermengarde, a Barnevelder, and Isabella, an Ameraucana, are the newest additions from Spring 2017.
+The ladies are endlessly amusing and show up quite regularly in my writing, including my latest project, Chicken Haiku.
 (RIP, Victoria and Anne.)

 Final note: My name is pronounced CAR-in as in, “Put the car in the garage.”